JuanJS117/Useful-things/README.md

 # Useful-things
-Everything it could be useful, but was made with no purpose
+Everything that could be useful, but was made with no purpose